City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Increasing memory limits for Docker might also help if for example you are using the Docker Desktop app to constrain them in the first place.

 ## Environments, AWS and CI

 ### CI

-Github uses github-actions to push master branch to test-environment, when push or merge occurs.
+Github uses github-actions to push master branch to test-environment, when push or merge occurs to the master branch.
 More information on "Actions" tab.

-### Test-environment
+### Test environment

 Application runs in Elastic Container Service (eu-west-1), with 3 different services:

 youth-club-server-service, https://api.mobiilinuta-admin-test.com/api